riccardone/helm-eventstore/README.md

 helm install eventstore .
 ```

-> The default username and password for the admin interface
+The default username and password for the admin interface is `admin:changeit`
-> is `admin:changeit`.

 To browse the admin interface you don't need to expose it further.
-Just use the port-forward feature to link a proxy from your local machine to the kubernetes cluster contaxt where EventStore is running.
+Just use the port-forward feature to link a proxy from your local machine to your Kubernetes cluster where EventStore is running:

 > kubectl port-forward svc/eventstore-admin 2113